-Ethics with Aristotle
+Ethics With Aristotle

+The group is open to graduate students in any discipline.
 Space is limited; for more information please contact Peter Wicks.

 Aristotle, Nicomachean Ethics, trans.
 Robert Bartlett and Susan Collins (University of Chicago Press, 2011).